SAP-samples/teched2022-XP260/exercises/ex0/README.md

 # Accessing the BTP services

 In the following list you will find the links to the SAP BTP Cockpit and SAP Cloud Identity Services - Identity Authentication admin console that are assigned to your seat in this workshop.
+The speakers will make the credentials for 2 users available to you, one user in SAP ID Service and one user in your custom identity provider listed below.

 **Seat number**: XY